-I hate using artificial dyes in food, and if you do too and are looking for ideas for naturally colored cookie icing, I want to point you to my buddy, Karin, who posts awesome plant-based, low-waste recipes on her blog Buddy and Buns.
-Karin recently offered some really cool tips for making homemade food dyes for icing on Instagram using beets and spinach, and you can find them here.
+I hate using artificial dyes in food, and if you do too and are looking for ideas for naturally colored cookie icing, I want to point you to some ideas from my buddy, Karin, who posts awesome plant-based, low-waste recipes on her blog Buddy and Buns.
+She makes homemade food dyes for icing using beets and spinach.

 The best vegan sugar cookies

 - Stand mixer or large bowl

 - 16 tablespoon vegan butter (2 sticks or 1 cup, softened, at room temperature)